Creating and Reading XML with PHP DOM

 ?>

-When there are many elements:
+When there are multiple elements:

 <?php